Low Back Pain

 Push off the back foot later and harder than you usually would rather than pushing your front foot further forward on each stride.

-Hit hard when we started running.
+This hit me hard when I started running.
 Works well;

 - Hip extension exercises

-- Sitting on the floor (criss cross apply sauce - remember to switch the leg at the front)
+- Sitting on the floor with crossed legs (aka criss cross apple sauce) - remember to switch the leg at the front

 Built to Move book.

-You could also stretch in ways that also improve your hip mobility.
+You could also stretch in ways that also improve your hip mobility - see the following stretching section and later yoga section.

 Stretch